Paying for your own home care

 Care is means tested and the present means test level in the tax year 2016/17 is £23,250.
 Should you require care at home or in a residential/nursing facility and you have savings and assets over £23,250 then you will be responsible for paying your own care fees.

 This sounds simple, however, it can often be more complex, for example, if there are some occasions when a person’s property as well as certain types of investment cannot be included in the means test.
-The professional who is undertaking the means test can advise you on what is and isn’t included.
+The professional who is undertaking the means test can advise you about what is and is not included.

 The Financial Conduct Authority (FCA)’s website has a range of advice and information on finding financial advice, including how to find and choose a suitable advisor, what to expect from them, the difference between independent and restricted advisers and charging options.
 All advisors should be accredited by the FCA.